ORION COMMUNITY CABLE

 The Orion Community Cable Communications Commission encourages its members, support staff, appointed board members and selected community leaders to participate in local and/or national cable conferences to educate themselves with regards to cable issues.
 In order to promote cable education while containing costs associated with such opportunities, the Commission establishes this policy relative to travel funded by the Commission.

-10. Travelers are requested to keep and submit receipts for all expenses incurred, including but not limited to, airfare boarding passes, parking receipts, hotel and restaurant receipts.
+- Travelers are requested to keep and submit receipts for all expenses incurred, including but not limited to: airfare, parking, hotel and restaurants.
 They are requested to submit these receipts to the Commission Administrator or Treasurer at least three days prior to the day of the Commission meeting at which reimbursement is to be approved.
-Travelers are also requested to fill in the Commission’s travel expense form to expedite processing.
+Travelers are also required to fill in the Commission’s travel expense form to expedite processing.
 In the event that a receipt is not available, the individual should provide written documentation, i.e. for meals paid in cash to someone else on the trip who is submitting a receipt inclusive of two or more person’s meals, or reasonable amounts for tips actually paid.

 *All event registration fees.